jingguol/15666_game5/README.md

 How To Play:

-(TODO: describe the controls and (if needed) goals/strategy.)
+wasd to move, mouse motion looks

-Sources: (TODO: list a source URL for any assets you did not create yourself.
-Make sure you have a license for the asset.)
+Sources: All assets are original.

-This game was built with [NEST](NEST.md).
+This game was built on Windows, with [NEST](NEST.md).